Universal deformation rings of modules for generalized Brauer tree algebras of polynomial growth

-\begin{prop} Let $k$ be an arbitrary field, and let $\Lambda$ be a generalized Brauer star algebra with $e$ edges labeled $1$ through $e$, where the two vertices incident with edge $e$ have multiplicity two, and all other vertices have multiplicity one.
-Let $\mathfrak{C}$ be a homogeneous tube of rank one of the stable Auslander-Reiten quiver of $\Lambda$.
+\begin{prop} Let $\mathfrak{C}$ be a homogeneous tube of rank one of the stable Auslander-Reiten quiver of $\Lambda$.
 Then there is at most 1 $\Omega$-orbit of modules which have stable endomorphism ring isomorphic to $k$, and $R(\Lambda,V) \cong k[[t]]$ for all modules belonging to this $\Omega$-orbit.

 \end{prop}